ZhiCheng0326/SSR_Scrapping/README.md

 ```

 ### Installing
-Simple guide for libraries installation
+Simple guide for libraries installation.

 Don't forget to conduct the installation in command promt!

 ```